Articles of the Constitution

-In 1787, the Continental Congress called for the drafting of a new constitution, which became the U.S. Constitution containing 7 articles.
+In 1787, the Continental Congress called for the drafting of a new constitution, which became the U.S. Constitution.

-The articles of the constitution were written at the beginning of the nation’s establishment and serves as a magnificently drafted blueprint for government.
+The seven articles of the Constitution were written at the nation’s inception and serve as a remarkably drafted blueprint for government.

 The United States Constitution comprises seven articles detailing the framework of the federal government of the United States of America.
 The Constitution outlines the three branches of government (executive, legislative, and judicial) and their respective powers and responsibilities.